guanz808/ansible/README.md

 ~~1. add .zshenv to ~ change to symlink~~
 1. add symlinks to files
 1. zsh history file not working
+1. set the order for the roles to run

 # References
 https://github.com/techdufus/dotfiles